geertguldentops/jlox/README.md

 This is a Java version of the lox interpreter from the wonderful book [Crafting Interpreters](http://www.craftinginterpreters.com/introduction.html)

-It is written in pure Java 12, using only 2 external Java libraries for testing: JUnit 5 and AssertJ.
+It is written in pure Java 14, using only 2 external Java libraries for testing: JUnit 5 and AssertJ.

-This implementation is heavily focused on unit testing.
+This implementation focuses heavily on unit testing.
 I tried to unit test as many scenarios as is reasonably possible since I felt this really deepened my understanding of how exactly the interpreter works.

 This is also the reason why this implementation contains relatively little acceptance tests.